ga-wdi-exercises/checkpoint-express-mongoose-short/readme.md

 - If your tests time-out, don't exit, try hitting `ctrl-c`.
 - Pay attention to when you're returning single values versus multiple values.
   The tests will only pass for the appropriate types.
+- You don't need to create any data in the database for the tests to pass.
 - If something doesn't work, try reordering it.
 - Test with postman!
 - Do not modify the tests in `tests/index.js`!